shubh24/shubh24.github.com/_posts/2017-12-28-2017 was great \|\ 2018 will be better.md

  - Career-wise, i have a major slightly-scary goal.
 Wanna keep that to myself, for now.
 That, or YC 2019.
  - The Top 10% on Kaggle has been close, yet elusive.
 Get there!
  - I wanna be in the physical conditions to run a full-marathon by year-end.
 Aiming for Standard Chartered 2019.
+ - I'm registering for AITA(All India Tennis Assoc), will work towards getting a decent ranking in the Nationals.
  - I stand at 62 subscribers on my Youtube.
 Aiming for a 1000 by year end.
 Moonshot.
 But moonshots exist for a reason.
  - Read more.
 Put in deep work.
 Eliminate distractions.
 Eliminate social media.
  - I hope i'm in an emotionally mature position by next year.
 I struggle with being fulfilled or content, you might have guessed that by now :p